Freedom of religion in China: People's Republic of China

+Shortly after the October 1949 proclamation of the People's Republic of China, the CCP cabined its freedom of religion principles to the religions it viewed as potentially conforming to modern religion: Buddhism, Daoism, Islam, Protestantism, and Catholicism.
+These religions continued to be regulated, including through national associations.

+In 1981, the Central Committee of the CPC issued Document No. 19, which describes the party-state's approach to religion.
+Formally titled The Basic Viewpoint and Policy on the Religious Question during Our Country's Socialist Period, Document No. 19 revised the CPC's stance on religion and identified some specific policies and regulations.
+According to Document No. 19, religious adherents and atheists can both find common ground in building socialism.
+Academic S.A.
+Smith writes that Document No. 19 resulted in the PRC returning to its 1950s concept of free exercise of religion within state regulatory bounds.
+According to Smith, Document No. 19 contributed to the religious revival in China during the reform era.

-Article 36 of the Constitution of the People's Republic of China of 1982 specifies that:
+Article 36 of the Constitution of China of 1982 specifies that:

 Citizens of the People's Republic of China enjoy freedom of religious belief.
 No state organ, public organization or individual may compel citizens to believe in, or not to believe in, any religion; nor may they discriminate against citizens who believe in, or do not believe in, any religion.
 The state protects normal religious activities.
 No one may make use of religion to engage in activities that disrupt public order, impair the health of citizens or interfere with the educational system of the state.
 Religious bodies and religious affairs are not subject to any foreign domination.